dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 ## Helix Access Token

 Helix access tokens are used to authenticate users sending jobs to Helix.
-For open queues,

 ### External builds (Public CI)